Delicious Grilled Prime Rib Roast Recipe

 Step 3: Grilling the Prime Rib Roast

 Once the grill and the meat have come up to temperature, you can begin cooking.
-Place your prime rib roast onto the grate in the cold spot you make earlier.
+Place your prime rib roast onto the grate in the cold spot you make earlier for indirect grilling.
 You can expect the roast to cook for around 12 minutes per pound of meat, meaning close to 3 and a half hours for a roast this size.

 Remember to periodically add a little bit of water to the baking pan catching the drippings to prevent them from burning.
-You'll know the meat has been fully cooked when a thermometer stuck into the thickest part of the meat reads a temperature of 115 degrees Fahrenheit.
+You'll know the meat has been fully cooked when a thermometer stuck into the thickest part of the meat reads an internal temperature of the meat of 115 degrees Fahrenheit.